apptentive/apptentive-ios/README.md

 To see an example of how the Apptentive iOS SDK can be integrated with your app, take a look at the `iOSExample` app in the `Example` directory in this repository.

-The example app shows you how to integrate using CocoaPods, set your API key, engage events, and integrate with Message Center.
+The example app shows you how to integrate using CocoaPods, set your Apptentive key and signature, engage events, and integrate with Message Center.
 See the `README.md` file in the `Example` directory for more information.

 ## Contributing